Can Finance and Romance Go Hand in Hand?

 Be willing to listen

-Everyone has different feelings about money based on their experiences, so it's important to listen and not be judgmental.
-In fact, it is my experience that understanding each other's attitudes toward money actually brings couples closer.
-Find a comfortable time and place to begin the conversation, plan together, dream together—and when you toast each other on Valentine's Day, toast to your financial future as well.
+One final thought.
+Everyone has different feelings about money based on their experiences, so as you and your fiancé begin to talk about money it's important to listen and not be judgmental.
+In fact, it's my experience that understanding each other's attitudes actually brings couples closer.
+Find a comfortable time and place to begin the conversation, plan together, dream together—and when you toast each other on your anniversary, toast to your financial future as well.